Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) the address determined from time to time by resolution of the Committee; or

-   2. if the Committee has not determined an address to be the registered address—the postal address of the Secretary.
+   b) if the Committee has not determined an address to be the registered address—the postal address of the Secretary.

 ### 76. Notice requirements